thiswillbeyourgithub/wdoc/DocToolsLLM/docs/USAGE.md

 * `--loading_failure`: str, default `crash`
     * either `crash` or `warn`.
 Determines what to do with exceptions happening when loading a document.
-This can be set per document if a recursive filetype is used.
+This can be set per document if a recursive_paths filetype is used.

 # Runtime flags